Syria's television confessions fail to convince many

 In the interview, Othman said that people attending anti-Assad protests pretended to be peaceful but had hidden guns under their jackets to attack security members.

-He also described running a media centre in Baba Amr, smuggling foreign journalists in and out of the country and organising dissident protesters.
+He also described running a media centre in Baba Amr, smuggling foreign journalists in and out of the country and organizing dissident protesters.

 Fellow activists said the interview was conducted under duress and Britain's Foreign Secretary William Hague said in a statement just after Othman was arrested that there were reports that he had been tortured.